Entertainment (2014 film): Critical response

 Sukanya Verma of Rediff.com wrote "Entertainment is unapologetically filmi in its trappings, treatment, thought."
 She further wrote that the film was "mostly a garrulous, occasionally comical farce that intermittently serves as reminder that in the search of "entertainment, entertainment, entertainment" one can always rely on the delightfully loony Johnny Lever."
 Gayatri Sankar of Zee News called Kumar's acting one of the best comic performances he had given so far.
 She also appreciated the film's screenplay, cinematography, dialogues and the actor's portrayal of their respective characters.
 She wrote that a few of the songs could have been removed and the directors had succeeded in giving the message of treating "animals with respect and love".
 Writing for CNN-IBN, Rajeev Masand termed the film's humour repetitive and lazy.
 He criticised the film's story but appreciated Lever's performance by calling him "the single saving grace in this overcooked, misguided comedy".
 In his review for Bollywood Hungama, critic Taran Adarsh praised the humorous writing and the comedic acting talents of the actors.
 He called the film "a joy ride that lives up to its title."
-However, Daily News and Analysis called it a commercial failure and Tamannah Bhatia's third disaster in a row.
+However, Daily News and Analysis called it a commercial failure and Tamannaah Bhatia's third disaster in a row.